jona04/work-at-olist/README.md

 ### Tests

-The pytest is not completed yet
+The pytest is not completed yet.

 ### API

-To build the api was used the Dango Rest Frame Work
+To build the api was used the [Dango REST frameWork](https://www.django-rest-framework.org).

-Still in development
+Still in development.

-### Access Dajngo Admin
+### Access Django Admin

-To check the Django Admin in Heroku web site was created an user teste.
+To check the Django Admin in Heroku, was created an user *teste*.

-To entry access the [Olist At Work - Admin Heroku](https://olistproject.herokuapp.com/admin)
+Access the site [Olist At Work - Admin Heroku](https://olistproject.herokuapp.com/admin) and use the follow pass:

-Then use:
 * username: teste
 * password: teste12345

-The user have access to view the models.
+The user have access just to view the models.